-Even though Dutch food is not very famous worldwide, I can assure you that you can find good bites in the Netherlands!
-Many of them are fast food, so perfect to grab between one attraction and another.
+Even though typical Dutch food is not very famous worldwide, I can assure you that you can find good bites in the Netherlands!
+Most of them are snacks or sweets, so perfect to grab between one attraction and another.

 The Netherlands is famous for being one of the biggest exporters of cheese in the world.
 So, don’t miss the opportunity to eat their delicious kinds of cheese in the country!

 There are different sorts of Dutch Cheese such as Gouda, Maasdam, Edam, and Leyden.

 Where can you find the Dutch Cheese?
 At a real cheese market in Alkmaar (open only from March through September one or two days a week) or at De Kaasmaker (Runstraat 7, 1016 GJ) in Amsterdam.

 Typical Dutch Dishes

 In the Netherlands, cold weather is an invitation to stamppot.
 This typical Dutch dish is made from mashed potatoes with kale and sausage.
 There are of course many variations of it, such as sauerkraut, endive, and spinach.
 But stamppot with kale is by far the most traditional one.

 Where can you find Stamppot?
 At the Moeders Restaurant (Rozengracht 251, 1016 SX) in the Jordaan neighborhood in Amsterdam.

 This Dutch pancake is larger and thinner than the American pancake.
 Also, instead of eating it for breakfast, Dutch people usually eat Pannenkoeken for dinner and it can come savory, with bacon or cheese, or sweet, with powdered sugar or syrup.
 There are many restaurants throughout Amsterdam (and in other cities too) where you can eat it.